What is an Income Statement for Small Business?

 Understanding gross profit margin helps you make certain business-related decisions such as how to improve the operational efficiency of the company, how to improve the overall business performance, etc.

 From which source the company made revenue the most is a crucial aspect to understand.
 The key is to check if the company has earned revenue from any other sources.

 When a company incurs an expense that is exceptional and non-recurring, it is shown under the Exceptional Items section, such as legal settlements.

 Reviewing this section will give you an idea that the company does not incur such expenses every year.
 However, it has to incur these expenses due to some extraordinary conditions.

 Profit before interest, tax, depreciation and amortization will give you the net income had these expenses are not incurred.

 Sometimes, these expenditures are so huge that the net profit after deducting these three expenses will be significantly less and will give you a different picture of the performance of the business.

-The income statement acts as a benchmark of how well the company did in a particular accounting period, and you can also compare the results with your competitors.
-It is an indicator of your business's ability whether it will be profitable in the long run or not.
+The income statement acts as a benchmark of how well the company did in a particular accounting period.
+You can also compare the results with your competitors.
+It is an indicator of your business’s ability whether it will be profitable in the long run or not.